Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Expected: Should bring up a normal page
 - Why it remains: Brings up a page with a banner I currently dont have the remaining time to remove, page is unnecessary but using django friendship doesnt have an easy way to get through it.

-- Error: Cannot remove JavaScript from the base.html
-- Expected: All JavaScript to work from the external JS file
-- Why it remains: If I move into an external, it cannot read some lines.
-With the deadline so close I am unable to debug the reason why and fix it in time.
-As it works I have opted to leave it in for the time being, and fix it afterwards.

 - Error: Admin still on profile list
 - Expected: Staff users shouldn't be unpacked